10 Best Shower Squeegees of 2022 – Reviews & Top Picks

 2. Quickie 313372 Shower Squeegee – Best Value

 This shower squeegee from Quickie was dirt cheap so we didn’t have high expectations for it.
 Despite the low price, it was a very effective tool that made it easy to wipe down the shower.
 It has antimicrobial protection to resist mold, mildew, bacteria, and even odor.
 There’s also a hanging hole conveniently placed at the end of the handle so you can hang it, but no suction cup is included for that purpose.
 For such a budget price, can you really ask for more?
 Our only real complaint is that the blade is just 6 inches wide.
 Some of the squeegees we tested against this one were twice as wide, which naturally makes for half as much time spent cleaning.
 But this is the cheapest one we’ve seen, and it effectively removes the water from the shower walls and doors, which is why we think it’s the best shower squeegee for the money.

-3. simplehuman BT1071 Fold Away Squeegee – Premium Choice
+3. simplehuman BT1071 Fold Away Squeegee for Shower – Premium Choice

 4. HIWARE All-Purpose Shower Squeegee

 A simple design with a major flaw, the HIWARE All-Purpose Shower Squeegee is a decent tool that needs a minor fix to make its way into our top three.
 That said, there are still plenty of things to like about this tool.
 For instance, the extra-wide blade cuts down on cleaning time since you need fewer passes to cover the same area.
 However, this squeegee isn’t quite as effective at removing water as our top performer was, so streaks and water trails are likely to be left behind that may require a second pass to fully remove.
 For easy and convenient storage, two waterproof adhesive hooks are included that will allow you to hang this squeegee inside of your shower.